cncf/tag-security/assessments/projects/custodian/joint-review.md

   operable or even inoperable, and require thoughtful addition of least privilege permissions.
 A linter or IAM generator script would be a possible enhancement, or links to community examples of such tools.
-* The docker image, python environment, all custodian commits, and distributed python and yaml files should be controlled using cryptographic mechanisms for integrity.
+* The docker image, python environment, all Custodian commits, and distributed python and yaml files should be controlled using cryptographic mechanisms for integrity.
 As this is an area of active research in the community, there are many possible tools to address the supply chain and distribution of the c7n